Giogia/Scene-Reconstruction/README.md

-# blender-scene
+# Scene Reconstruction
-multiple camera views of an animated object using blender
+reconstruction of tridimensional scene from multiple camera with depth